aspose-words/Aspose.Words-API-References-Tutorials/english/net/programming-with-sdt/_index.md

 ---
-title: Programming With Sdt
+title: Words Processing with Sdt
-linktitle: Programming With Sdt
+linktitle: Words Processing with Sdt
 second_title: Aspose.Words Document Processing API
 description: Learn how to program with Structured Content Controls (SDT) in Aspose.Words for .NET.
 Follow step-by-step tutorials and sample code in C# to manipulate and customize structured content controls in your Word documents.
 type: docs